SireneNova/Portfolio/C-Plus-Plus/AlphabetCipher/ReadMe.md

 ## Results
 The program works as expected.
 It won't work if key is longer than message, but that can be easily changed.
-The ext step would be a decryption algorithm, which I had forgotten about until now.
+The next step would be a decryption algorithm, which I had forgotten about until now.